DS4PS/cpp-526-sum-2020/index.md

 ## D. General Grading Rubric for Written Work

-In general, any submitted work written work (assignments and/or exams) is assessed on these evaluative criteria:
+In general, any submitted work work is assessed on these evaluative criteria:

-- Assignment completeness – all elements of the assignment are addressed
+- **Completeness:** All elements of the assignment are addressed
-- Quality of analysis – substantively rigorous in addressing the assignment
+- **Quality of Analysis:** Substantively rigorous in addressing the assignment
-- Demonstrated synthesis of core concepts from lecture notes and ability to apply to new problems
+- **Understanding:** Demonstrated synthesis of core concepts from lecture notes and ability to apply to new problems
-- Consistent use of formatting, style, and conventions in code; proper grammer, spelling, and formatting in text
+- **Appearance:** Consistent formatting, style, and conventions in code; proper grammer, spelling, and formatting in text

 Most assignments in this course are labs that are graded pass-fail based upon completeness and correctness of responses (every attempt must be made to complete labs, and they must be more than 50% correct to receive credit).
 Discussion boards that accumulate points through each activity on the board.